adequatica/adequatica.github.io/_posts/2024-05-23-hidden-gems-of-playwright-part-2.md

 _Fig.
 3. HTML report: on the left — {box: true}, on the right is an ordinary test step_

-Anyway, that is quite a controversial feature, and it depends a lot on the helper functions, the assertions inside them, and the test requirements.
+Anyway, that is quite a controversial feature, **and it depends a lot on the helper functions and the assertions inside them (your errors may look completely different than in the example above),** as well as the test requirements.

 Read more: